This is Early Days Support for parents

 Helping you meet the challenges of the first weeks with your new baby

-In the Early Days you may feel at your most vulnerable and uncertain, even when you have had a baby before.
-You may feel overwhelmed by information and out of touch with your own sense of what feels right.
+This is a period of change and adjustment for both parents and you may feel at your most vulnerable and uncertain, even when you have had a baby before.
+You may feel overwhelmed by information and find it hard to locate or stay with your own sense of what feels right.
 Yet at the same time you may be experiencing a new, perhaps unrecognised, instinctual ability to respond to and communicate with your newborn baby.

 You already have expertise and know your baby better than anyone else does.
-We explore together your baby’s signals and cues and how you can read and interpret their amazing body language and behaviours, bringing attention to their individual characteristics, personality and needs.
-This is a way of building the connection between you and your baby and establishing co-regulation for mental health and wellbeing.
+We explore together your baby’s signals and cues and how you can read and interpret their amazing body language and behaviours, bringing attention to their individual needs and strengths, characteristics and personality.
+This is a way of building the connection between you and your baby and establishing co-regulation, which is essential for both your baby’s and your wellbeing and mental health.